juandpinto/thesis-manuscript/source/12_methods.md

 9:'קודם'
 ```

-We now have raw frequency counts, but we need to turn them into normalized frequencies, using one million as our normalizing figure.
+We now have raw frequency counts, but we need to turn them into normalized frequencies, using 1,000,000 as our normalizing figure.
 To do this, we perform the following equation for each lemma:

 $$\textbf{normalized frequency}\ =\ \frac{frequency\ of\ lemma}{total\ tokens\ in\ corpus}\ \times\ 1,000,000$$

 In order to find the token count for the entire corpus, we first make a dictionary—`token_count_dict`—that contains an entry for each file in the corpus and the number of tokens in that file, using the *key*:*value* pairs of *file*:*tokens*.
-Since we already have a dictionary with the number of times that each lemma appears in each file, `lemma_by_file_dict`, we don't need to open and read the files again.
+Since we already have a dictionary variable that contains the number of times each lemma appears in each file, `lemma_by_file_dict`, we don't need to open and read the files again.
 Instead, we can add the values in this dictionary and rearrange them into what we want.

 ``` {#create-freq-list .python .numberLines startFrom="124"}
 # Calculate token count per file